profcase/todo-server/README.md

 - In Atlas, create new context (e.g., todo-server-data)
 - Get connection string
 - config: copy example to default.json and add password
-- config/default.json: list in .gitignore to keep pwd secure
+- config/default.json: listed in .gitignore to keep password secure

 ## Run locally against your Atlas MongoDB

 - Fork the repo
 - Clone your repo down to your local machine
 - Create config/default.json
 - Install dependencies with `npm install`
-- Run the server locally with `npm start`
+- Run the server locally with `npm run dev`

 ## View local app in browser